JieYing16/employee_churn_data/README.md

-# employee_churn_data
+# Employee Churn
-- EDA for employee churn
+## Introduction
+This is an exploratory data analysis on employee churn data

+## About The Project:
+- Data obtained from Kaggle
-- A poster created as the final output of the data analysis (download the pdf to access to the hyperlink)
+- A poster created as the end product of the data analysis, available in .pdf format